leverglowh/code_stuff/Web Crawler.md

 If you don't have to save cookies to file, just ignore lines about pickle.

-## Get a html page content with requests or urllib.request
+## Get a html page content with requests or urllib request

 To process a html page using BeautifulSoup we'll need those information in type *bytes*.